benmoran56/esper/README.rst

 What's New
 ----------
-**0.9.9** - The main change in this release is to condense the library into a single
+**0.9.9** - The big change in this release is that esper has been condensed into a single
             file: `esper.py`.
-This will make it simple to just drop into your project folder, without mucking up your project with additional package folders that didn't really need to exist.
-Of course, you can still install it from PyPi via pip if you wish.
+This will make it simple to just drop into your project folder, without cluttering your project with additional folders that didn't really need to exist.
+You can still install it from PyPi via pip if you wish, but it's easy enough to just ship with your project (and of course the license allows for this).
-            I believe there is also one or two bug or typo fixes in this release, but it's been so long I forgot what those were!

 **0.9.8** - This release contains a new timer that can be enabled to profile Processor execution
             time.
 Simply pass the "timed=True" parameter to the World on instantiation, and a new